ashwin/coursera-heterogeneous/README.md

 Initial setup:

 - Though Xcode can build and run CUDA projects, it does not integrate NVIDIA's cuda-gdb debugger into the IDE.
-OpenCL projects, in contrast, have complete integration with Xcode
+In contrast, OpenCL projects have complete integration with Xcode and LLDB  (with `CL_DEVICE_TYPE_CPU` selected during development)
 - If you haven't done so already, you need to install the [Command Line Tools](https://developer.apple.com/downloads) so that the UNIX development environment is exposed to NVIDIA's CUDA compiler `nvcc`
 - From the repository's root directory type: `cmake CMakeLists.txt -G Xcode`
 - Open the resulting libwb.xcodeproj